Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 "Printing unit" is the standard setting for output to an offset or digital printing unit.
 You can select "Printing unit 2" if there is a second printing unit and it is needed, for example, for perfecting.

-Digital printing: Some digital printing machines, such as some Versafire models, support special toner colors (white, neon yellow, varnish, "Ricoh Other", etc.) that can be used as "underground colors".
-To output these colors as underground colors, the usage "Special, Print Unit" must be set for the respective colors.
+Digital printing: Some digital presses such as some Versafire models support special toner colors (white, neon yellow, varnish, "Ricoh Other", etc.), that can be used for "precoating".
+To output these colors for precoating, you must set the usage of the colors concerned to "Special, printing unit".

 Tool

-This option lets you tag colors that will be used for die tools in package printing.
+This option lets you tag colors that will be used for die tools in packagaging printing.

 Proof